 - Meats containing nitrates (bacon, hot dogs, salami, cured meats)

 True migraine headaches are not a result of a brain tumor or other serious medical problem.
-However, only an experienced health care provider can determine whether your symptoms are due to a migraine or another condition.
+Only a health care provider who specializes in headaches can determine if your symptoms are due to a migraine or other condition.

 - Start as a dull ache and get worse within minutes to hours

 - Are worse on one side of the head with pain behind the eye or in the back of the head and neck

 Other symptoms that may occur with the headache include: